panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 Open the demo.
 Type into the first or last name inputs, and you'll see that the rendered text changes according to the name you type.

 Pretty nice!
-Properties of a reactive object can serve as data buses of `v-model`.
+Properties of a reactive object can serve as data buses for `v-model`.
 Use this approach to bind many input fields.

 ## 4. Binding different input types

 The examples until now bound simple text inputs.

-Fortunately, many other input field types like select, textarea, etc. can be bound using `v-model`.
+Fortunately, other types like select, textarea, checkboxes, radio buttons can be easily bound using `v-model`.
 Let's explore them.

 ### 4.1 Textareas

 Binding a textarea to a ref is straightforward.
-All you have to do is use `v-model` on the textarea tag: `<textarea v-model="longText" />`.
+Just use `v-model` on the textarea tag `<textarea v-model="longText" />`:

 ```vue
 <script setup>